 - Base salaries

 - Profile of office

 - Reward systems for high achievers

 Be open to ideas and issues that are presented to you in staffing and strive to create the right employment solutions each year.

 So why not do a ‘Careers Night’ every 6 months to see what new people you can flush out of the property industry to talk to you about employment?
 There are lots of residential salespeople that would like to know about commercial real estate.
 There is no reason why a good residential salesperson cannot be similarly good in commercial property.
-They just need to be willing to pick up some fresh knowledge and commit to a new type of market and client base.
+They just need to be willing to pick up some fresh property knowledge and commit to a new type of market and client base.

 If anything the commercial property market is more logical and less emotional than residential; you are commonly dealing with business people and established property investors that make choices based on sound business logic.

 Attract the Best Property People

-Great salespeople are professionally so and should be encouraged to move to your office so be on the lookout for good people and proven performers.
-Quality in a sales team really stems from the people that you employ and up skill.
+Great salespeople are professionally so and should be encouraged to move to your office to be on the lookout for good people and proven performers.
+Quality in a sales team really stems from the people that you employ and upskill.
 It all takes effort.